2025 Indy NXT: Closing rounds

 Hauger ended Collet's pole position streak at the Milwaukee Mile with a two-lap average nearly a full mile per hour faster than the rest of the field.
 De Alba started second, but passed Hauger straight away and steadily built a gap.
 Hughes soon took third from Hedge, forming an all-Andretti top three that remained static until a caution was triggered when Miller spun into the wall on lap 45.
 On the restart, Hauger closed up on de Alba but opted not to challenge his teammate, who went on to take his maiden Indy NXT victory.
 Hughes followed them home in third as Hauger’s second-place finish handed him an unassailabe 69-point lead over Collet to seal the championship with one race remaining.

 De Alba followed his maiden win with a maiden pole position for the final race in Nashville, ahead of Collet and Hauger.
 At the start, de Alba held firm under early pressure from Collet, while Rowe began a charge through the pack, quickly moving into the top five.
 After overtaking Hughes and repelling a brief attack from Cape's Michael d’Orlando, Rowe swept past Hauger for third and then dispatched Collet to take second place.
 A collision between d’Orlando and Hedge triggered a caution at mid-distance, bringing Rowe onto de Alba’s rear wing.
 When racing resumed, Rowe tracked the leader closely before diving past with just over 20 laps to go and edging clear to win by 0.4376 seconds.

-Hauger entered the 2025 Indy NXT season as the overwhelming title favourite - and he delivered.
-Though still adapting to ovals, the Norwegian’s pace on road and street circuits was unmatched, and he proved a quick learner everywhere else.
+Hauger entered the 2025 Indy NXT season as the overwhelming title favourite.
 With six victories, five additional podiums, and only two finishes outside the top five, Hauger’s campaign was one of commanding consistency.
-Behind him, Collet emerged as his closest challenger, while Hughes and Rowe also became two-time winners but all three lacked Hauger’s relentless execution over the full season.
+Behind him, Collet emerged as his closest challenger, while Hughes and Rowe also became two-time winners.
 Andretti Global won nine of the 14 races to take three of the top five entrant spots while delivering their second Drivers' Championship in a row.